Easy Grilled Tuna Recipe with Tomatoes & Capers

 Grilled tuna on platter with tomatoes & capers

-Simply grilled tuna steaks are topped with with tomatoes, capers and fresh basil are the perfect summer dish!
+Tuna steaks are grilled or pan seared then topped with with delicious tomatoes, capers and fresh basil for an easy, but impressive dish!

 5 from 2 votes